|

 Soaring views from the tallest lighthouse on Australia’s mainland.

-The Cape Leeuwin Lighthouse is a must-see attraction in Your Margaret River Region.
-This historic lighthouse is situated just south of Augusta, at the tip of a spectacular peninsula – where the Southern and Indian Oceans meet – the most south-westerly point of Australia.
+Cape Leeuwin Lighthouse sits at the tip of a spectacular peninsula where the Southern and Indian Oceans meet.

-The Interpretive Centre, housed within one of the original lighthouses keepers’ cottages, is an outstanding interactive experience that celebrates the history and lives of the numerous lighthouse keepers who were custodians of this rugged coastline.
+Visitors can also explore the Interpretive Centre, housed inside one of the original lightkeepers’ cottages, an immersive experience that celebrates the history and lives of the men, women and children who once lived at the tallest lighthouse in mainland Australia.

 Hours